unhookd vs Jomo: Blocked by Default vs Mindful Screen Time Management

 - Peeks require selecting a reason before accessing apps

-- Optional friction exercises (breathing, stretching, gratitude)
+- Optional friction exercises (breathing, stretching)

 - Peek analytics show patterns in your temptation triggers